Digital Capability Scheme

 Please note: if you are eligible for SLC funding but have chosen not to access that support you will be ineligible for an award from the DCS.

 - in receipt of the full PGL funding to which you are entitled

-- or if you are not eligible for the PGL or have chosen not to access that funding, paying your own fees ‘self-funded’.
+- or if you are not eligible for the PGL or have chosen not to access that funding, paying your own fees and ‘self-funded’.

-Students ineligible to access the scheme
+Students ineligible for the scheme

 If you are in one of the following groups you will not be able to receive funding from the scheme: